stapler/netbeans-stapler-plugin/README.md

 Upcoming in 1.5:
 * `*.jelly` tabs display the simple name of the corresponding model, e.g. `index.jelly [HelloWorldBuilder]`
 * `*.jelly` did not show _History_ tab, and did not correctly display updated VCS modification status
+* new versions of `hpi:run` publish `http://localhost:8080/jenkins/` rather than `http://localhost:8080/`; open the right one in the browser

 Implemented in 1.4:
 * plugin template based on 1.509.3